vince-nyanga/vince-nyanga.github.io/_lessons/week-1.md

 But wait, there are instances where I need to make the same call but without the `sub-path` section so the only way to do it is to add it in the base address of my client.
 I quickly realised that I needed to go back to my first implementation and somehow make sure that `sub-path` wasn't gonna get dropped when I make the call.

 I then investigated why my `sub-path` was getting dropped and my investigation led me to the [Uniform Resource Identifier (URI): Generic Syntax](https://tools.ietf.org/html/rfc3986) RFC page and this [section](https://tools.ietf.org/html/rfc3986#section-5.2.3) in particular.
 That section explains how merging paths work.
-To summarise, if your base address has a segment in it like the one in the example, it **must** end with a `/` otherwise the everything after the right-most `/` will be excluded when paths are merged.
+To summarise, if your base address has a segment in it like the one in the example, it **must** end with a `/` otherwise everything after the right-most `/` will be excluded when paths are merged.
 Eureka!! there was my solution.
 All I needed to do was add a trailing `/` to my base address and remove the leading `/` from my `GET` call like this:

 ```csharp
 var client = new HttpClient